Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 What are the main countries that transform Cashmere fiber into clothing?

-Although the production of the fiber takes place practically entirely in Asia, the European continent imports 80% of the production and Italy alone represents 60% of the world imports to supply the fashion supply chain, the excellence of local production, as well as also appeared in the article Italy Kingdom of Cashmere” way back in 2011.
+Although the production of the fiber takes place practically entirely in Asia, the European continent imports 80% of its production and Italy alone represents 60% of the world's imports to supply the fashion industry, an excellence of our production, as also appeared in the article "Italy, the Kingdom of Cashmere " back in 2011.
 The United Kingdom is the second European importer with a share of around 12% of the total.

 Italy is the main European country for the processing of cashmere, not only in the manufacture of finished knitwear products, but also for spinning activities.

-In the Piedmont areas of the Biella and Valsesia areas the most important companies in the world that work with this fiber with a complete production cycle are based: from the selection of flake Of cashmere (the best one can be recognized by the length of the fibres) until it is transformed into yarn and then into fabric.
+The most important companies in the world that work with this fiber with a complete production cycle are based in the Piedmont areas of the Biella and Valsesia areas: from the selection of the fiocco of cashmere (the best one can be recognized by the length of the fibres) until it is transformed into yarn and then into fabric.

-Thanks to the purity of the streams found in these areas and the chemical-physical characteristics of their waters it is possible to work the cashmere obtaining an absolute softness, difficult to reproduce elsewhere.
+Thanks to the purity of the streams found in these areas and the chemical-physical characteristics of their waters, it is possible to process the cashmere obtaining an absolute softness that is difficult to reproduce elsewhere.

-It is no coincidence that Lanaioli manages to bring together artisanal skills and a Made in Italy tradition to tell the story of its brand and its Cashmere products made in our country.
+It is no coincidence that Lanaioli manages to combine artisan skills and a Made in Italy tradition to tell the story of its brand and the cashmere products made in our country.

 Lanaioli produzione Made In Italy Puro Cashmere Vergine